bennylope/bennylope.github.com/_posts/2015-04-08-reqs-and-specs.md

 leaving the next day.
 It seems fairly far away and you don't have your own car, so you find a taxi to get there.

-The first thing you probably do after getting in the taxi is tell the driver where you want to go.
-You've seen the map and can tell which streets directly get you there, but you don't need to tell the driver which roads to take.
-Or perhaps you do and find yourself sitting in a traffic jam after arguing with the driver not to take his preferred route, the one that went around the traffic jam he expected along your preferred route.
+The first thing you do after getting in the taxi is to tell the driver where you want to go.
+You've seen the map and which streets offer the most direct route, so you may decide to tell the driver what roads to take to reach your destination.
+At that point, you may find yourself sitting in a traffic jam, which would have been avoided if you had allowed the driver to take his preferred route, the route that went around the traffic that he knew to expect.

 {% include image.html src="/images/istanbul-taxis.jpg" alt="Istanbul taxis, Ben Lopatin" caption="This is not a one-way street." %}

 What you're doing in telling the driver the destination is providing requirements.
 Requesting a specific route is providing specifications.
-Instead you could provide your requirements to the driver, that you want to get to museum and you'd like to get there by 2 o'clock.
-Now your driver can take this information and based on his knowledge of the city and its traffic patterns decide what route to take to ensure your requirements are met.
-Even with your map of the city and feigned knowledge your own specifications here almost certainly having failed.
+If you provide your requirements to the driver, that you want to get to museum and you'd like to get there by 2 o'clock, then your driver can take this information, and based on his knowledge of the city and its traffic patterns, decide what route to take to ensure your requirements are met.
+Even with your map of the city and feigned knowledge, your own specifications will almost certainly fail.

 If you happen to know all the winding roads in the city of seven hills that might work out for you, but chances are pretty good the only outcome from specifying your route rather than simply providing your destination is going to be a slower trip, at best.

 **Requirements are destinations, specifications are routes.**